Lili Reinhart & Cole Sprouse Are Old Hollywood Insta-Official

 Pictures might be the only evidence we get that these two are dating in real life.
 Both Sprouse and Reinhart are super private people.
 The former Suite Life of Zack & Cody star explained his reasoning for keeping his relationship status quiet during an interview with People:

-"Whether you dismiss those rumors or whether you encourage those rumors, it’s giving people who are in my opinion are a bit entitled to your personal life more power, and you have to have spaces for reverence in the industry," Sprouse told the outlet.
+"Whether you dismiss those rumours or whether you encourage those rumours, it’s giving people who are in my opinion are a bit entitled to your personal life more power, and you have to have spaces for reverence in the industry," Sprouse told the outlet.

+The real-life Betty Cooper previously echoed the sentiment in a Tumblr post:

 "It’s horrifying how invested some people are in my love life.
 Emphasis on 'my.'
 It is mine.
 It is private.
 If a stranger’s love life is causing you anger, frustration or anxiety…please reevaluate your priorities."